ChrisMusson/Super6/README.md

 To change the users in your database after it has already been created, simply adding/removing the user ID from `IDs.csv` and running `main.py` again will do that for you.

-If you delete your database file at any point, then running `main.py` again will automatically fix `last_update.json` for you and will give the correct league table.
+If you delete your database file at any point, then running `main.py` again will rebuild the correct database from scratch.

 # Example
 Here is an example of the printed league table (with names and IDs omitted)